dyngosz/dyngosz.github.io/_posts/2017-03-13-magic-spotify.md

 It is called a *cold start* and it happens every time Spotify welcomes a brand new song into its vast database.
 The service simply hasn't gathered any data about this track since nobody listened to it yet and it fails to find any similarities or relationships concerning the fresh song.
-Here comes the aid of natural language processing and a special mechanism called **Word2Vec** created by the brightest minds in at Google.
+Now a different tool comes into play: **Word2Vec**, a natural language processor created by the brightest minds in at Google.
 This technique enables encoding words into mathematical representation - a vector.
 Vectors with similar shape are just like words with similar meaning.
 All this makes it possible for Spotify to **treat songs as words** and based on that determine which